All Episodes

 Such a strong, strong woman.

-I think this age, I think this whole organization's going to increase a thousandfold.
+I think this whole organization is going to increase a thousand-fold.

 God bless you.

-We're gonna make this as Erica says the biggest thing you've ever seen.
+We're going to make this, as Erica says, the biggest thing you've ever seen.

 And Erica set the tone, and she deserves a lot of respect.

-And and she has the respect of this of the the team, both here at the Charlie Kirk Show and at Turning Point, Turning Point Action.
+And she has the respect of the team, both here at the Charlie Kirk Show and at Turning Point, Turning Point Action.

-Tom, I want to talk to you about something that impacts you personally with what you're doing at with the border patrol, ice.
+Tom, I want to talk to you about something that impacts you personally with what you're doing with the Board of Patrol, ICE.

 And it's shocking and terrifying.